Return of the CHAMPs: A clockwork portal to charged dark matter: Constraints

 with the second step holding under the narrow width approximation.
 The first fraction on the right-hand side (resonant production) can be easily calculated, even incorporating the QCD-corrections as available in the literature~\cite{Hamberg:1990np}, or even estimated from existing $Z'$ studies by accordingly scaling with the couplings.
 As for the second factor (ratio of branching fractions), couplings of a given $Z'_k$ to the SM fermions are proportional to their hypercharges, and thus, $\Gamma(Z'_k \to \ell^+ \ell^-) / \Gamma(Z'_k \to SM)$ is expected to be approximately SM-like (the opening of the $t \Bar{t}$ channel does not significantly alter this ratio).
 Nonetheless, note that one of the major decay modes of the $Z'_k$ is that in the DM {\em viz.}, $\chi\bar\chi$.
 However, as it would turn out, the reproduction of the correct relic abundance would stipulate $Y_\chi \lesssim 0.5$ leading to $\mathrm{BR}(Z_k' \to \chi\bar{\chi}) \lesssim 0.4$.
 The presence of this additional channel, though, does not render the aforementioned ratio of the branching significantly smaller than order unity.

 Going beyond the naive estimates, we present, in Fig.~(\ref{fig:r_sig}), the values of $R_k$, for a specific benchmark point that would be seen (in next section) to yield the correct relic density, \emph{i.e.} \(q = 3, \ N = 25, \ f = 3~\text{TeV}, \ Y_\chi = 0.2\).
 The largest relative signal strength, in this case, occurs for $k = 5$ (with $m_5 \simeq 2564~\text{GeV}$).
 Therefore, a representative lower bound on the SSB scale $f$ can be obtained by comparing the relative signal strengths in the model with the corresponding experimental limits from dilepton searches \cite{CMS:2021ctt,ATLAS:2017fih} for varying masses of $Z'_5$.
 This is carried out in Fig.~(\ref{fig:r5_dilep}) for $q=3,4$, which translates into the lower bounds $f \gtrsim 2$ TeV and $f \gtrsim 1$ TeV, respectively.
+A lower value of \(f\) can yet be achieved for a larger \(q\), as provisioned by \(m_{Z'} \sim g_x q f\).
+However, since $g_x q \gg 1$ can potentially come in conflict with theoretical issues pertaining to the RG evolution of the scalar potential (see sec.(\ref{subsec:theocons})), the effective lower limit on the scale \(f\) remains largely comparable to that on $m_{Z'}$ itself.

 Although the aforementioned limits have been derived for the case of $N=25$, it can be argued that these will be effectively valid for any $N$ as the mode ($k$) yielding the largest signal strength will also accordingly vary.

 At this stage, we turn to the dominant decay mode, namely $Z'_k \to \chi \bar\chi$.
 Since the $\chi$ is invisible, one must, instead, turn to a visible particle in the final state so as to trigger the detector.
 The lowest order processes leading to such a signal are $q + g \to \chi + \bar\chi + q $ or $q + \bar q \to \chi + \bar\chi + g/\gamma $.
 The corresponding final state comprises a monojet (or monophoton) accompanied by missing transverse momentum, and is well-studied in the context of the LHC.
 Once again, the expected cross-sections are below the current sensitivities.